Mikej81/azure-inline-snort-ips/README.md

 Example / Test repo for Snort Inline IPS on Ubuntu in Azure using cloud-init, netplan, and terraform.

+I needed this for something specific, so its not built out to be dynamic, but works in current state.

 Give cloud-init a few minutes to run to finish download / compiling.
 Runs in AFPacket Inline with Eth1:Eth2.

 ```bash